colour-science/colour-science.org/output/posts/our-first-1000-stars-on-github/index.rst

 -   Cited by a `growing number of publications <https://www.colour-science.org/cited-by/>`__
 -   A few `thousands of monthly downloads <https://pypistats.org/packages/colour-science>`__
 -   Trended for a few days in 2018 on Github 🚀
--   Used by a growing number of companies, studios, universities, and people from those:
+-   Used by a growing number of companies, studios, universities:

     -   **Google**